mattwaler/next-ssr-starter/README.md

 # Next SSR Starter

-A starter project for using Next.js utilizing session-based SSR user modeling.
+A starter project for using Next.js utilizing TailwindCSS and session-based SSR user modeling.

 ## ⭐️ Requirements